capncapes/capncapes.github.io/_book_reviews/2022-11-07-cross-and-the-lynching-tree.md

   title: "The Cross and the Lynching Tree",
   alt: "The Cross and the Lynching Tree, by James H. Cone" }
-tags: ["Christian", "history", "Black stories"]
+tags: ["Christian", "history", "race relations", "Black voices"]
 modal: {
   display: "true",
   type: "warning",